London Roller Derby: Teams

 London Roller Derby has an all-star travel team, London Brawling, whose name is inspired by the song London Calling by UK punk rock band The Clash.
 Official travel team/league colours are pink and black.
 London Roller Derby's B team, or reserves team, is called the London Brawl Saints, who debuted in June 2009.
 London Roller Derby's C team is called Batter C Power, inspired by the London landmark the Battersea Power Station, and debuted in autumn 2011.
-London Roller Derby added the D team, Dream Team, in 2019.
+London Roller Derby added the D team, Dream Team, in 2019, which has since been known as the 'Pool' before renaming officially as Docklands Fight Railway for the 2025 season.

 In summer of 2008, three permanent home league teams were formed: The Steam Rollers, The Suffra Jets, and the Ultraviolent Femmes.
 A fourth team, Harbour Grudges, had their debut in 2010.